 Earthquakes cause mass destruction and loss of life.
 A traditional method to predict earthquakes is to look to past recurrence intervals.
 Because the recurrences are not constant, predictions can only be made within broad time windows.
 Over the last 15 years, there has been renewed hope that progress can be made regarding forecasting owing to tremendous advances in instrumentation quality and density.
 These advances have led to exciting discoveries of previously unidentified slip processes that include slow slip, low frequency earthquakes and Earth tremor, that occur deep in faults.
 These discoveries form a new understanding of fault slip and may lead to advances in predicting.[1]

-In August 2017 Los Alamos National Laboratory (LANL) conducted an experiment [1], that illuminate the mechanics of slow-slip phenomena.
+In August 2017 Los Alamos National Laboratory (LANL) conducted an experiment [1] that illuminates the mechanics of slow-slip phenomena.
 They predicted the remaining time until laboratory earthquakes occur with 89% accuracy.
-In this paper we use acoustic data, that was provided by LANL in January 2019, as part of Kaggle project, which also represent laboratory slow-slips.
-Data from this experiment exhibits a very aperiodic and more realistic behavior compared to the data they studied earlier, with earthquakes occurring very irregularly.[2]
+In this paper we use acoustic data, which was provided by LANL in January 2019, as part of Kaggle project (reference?), which also represent laboratory slow-slip earthquakes.
+Data from this experiment exhibit a very aperiodic and more realistic behavior compared to the data they studied earlier, with earthquakes occurring very irregularly.[2]
 The results of this experiment are potentially applicable to the field of real world earthquakes.
 Other potential applications include avalanche prediction or failure of machine parts.
-“If this challenge is solved and the physics are ultimately shown to scale from the laboratory to the field, researchers will have the potential to improve earthquake hazard assessments that could save lives and billions of dollars in infrastructure.[2]” Given seismic signal data with considerably more a-periodic laboratory earthquake failures and modern computing hardware; we find the pattern of acoustic signals to determine when laboratory earthquakes will occur.
+“If this challenge is solved and the physics are ultimately shown to scale from the laboratory to the field, researchers will have the potential to improve earthquake hazard assessments that could save lives and billions of dollars in infrastructure.[2]” In this paper, given seismic signal data with considerably more a-periodic laboratory earthquake failures and modern computing hardware, we find the pattern of acoustic signals to predict the time at which laboratory earthquakes will occur.

 TUTORIAL MATERIAL